Blending adversarial training and representation-conditional purification via aggregation improves adversarial robustness: Experimental assessment

 \section{Experimental assessment}

-Experimental evaluation of our method is carried out in terms of \textit{robust} and \textit{clean} image classification accuracy within three different scenarios (\textit{a}, \textit{b} and \textit{c}), determined by the specific classification task.
+Experimental evaluation of our method is carried out in terms of \textit{robust} and \textit{clean} image classification accuracy within three different scenarios (\textit{a}, \textit{b}, and \textit{c}), determined by different classification tasks.
 The \textit{white-box} threat model with a fixed $\ellinf$ norm bound is assumed throughout, as it generally constitutes the most demanding setup for adversarial defences.